wing5wong/artisan-whs-static/source/_announcements/2024-12-12_term-1-starting-dates-for-2025.md

 8.50am – 9.50am
 Period 1 for Years 9, 11, 12 & 13

 **Year 10 students** go to Hall with teachers of Y10 subjects for period 1.
-Organisation, timetables, new pupils etc then released to period 1 classes.

 9.50am - 10.05am Form Time